Leah1977/Fishy_pair/README.md

 ### google maps link from www.google.com. ("https://www.google.com/maps/embed")

 ### Thanks to all the photograhpers and websites Unsplash, Pexels and Pixabay for allowing the use of following photos and video.

+## Acknowledgements

+Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my first Milestone Project.

+Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.

+Thanks also to support from the Slack Community.

+Thanks also to the support of my husband and family supporting me through this project and providing invaluable feedback.